 The largest part of any long bone is the long cylindrical middle, called the diaphysis.
-The diaphysis takes the brunt of the force a long bone must support, and is made up primarily of compact bone -- a dense, strong bone composed of minerals, as hard as many types of rock.
+The diaphysis takes the brunt of the force a long bone must support, and is made up primarily of compact bone -- a dense, strong bone composed of minerals, including calcium, phosphorus and magnesium, as hard as many types of rock.
 The diaphysis also has small holes for blood vessels that carry nutrients to the compact bone cells.

 Between the ephiphysis cap and the long shaft of the diaphysis is a wide section of bone called the metaphysis.
 The metaphysis transfers load and stress from the joints at the ephphysis into the longer and stronger diaphysis.
-The metaphyses are also important for bone growth.
+The metaphyses are also important for bone growth during childhood and adolescence.
 They make up part of the growth plate, and during childhood, cells in the metaphysis divide for longitudinal bone growth.

 Long bones all have a long cavity inside the diaphysis called the medullary cavity.
 This cavity is filled with red bone marrow in children, which transitions to yellow bone marrow as they grow to become adults.
 For this reason the medullary cavity is also called the marrow cavity.
 The yellow bone marrow in the medullary cavity looks yellow because it contains fat cells.
 The marrow contained in the cavity gives rise to several cell types, including cartilage, fat, bone and blood cells.